xeraa/integration-test-demo/README.md

 mvn test
 ```

-Once done, remove your container with:
+Once done, stop and remove your container with:

 ```sh
 docker-compose down -v